 Nipple size and shape is probably the most common factor affecting the first days of breastfeeding, which is when the infant receives colostrum.
 A more erect nipple encourages the newborn to latch and suck.
 Flat or inverted nipples can make it more difficult for the mother and infant to learn how to breastfeed.
 Nipple shields can be used but have shown limited success.
 Another common factor is the infant's wakefulness and ability to suck.
 The best way to promote breastfeeding is skin-to-skin time with the mother within 5 minutes of birth and lasting for at least 1 hour.
 This helps the infant physiologically adjust to extra-uterine life and helps them to find the nipple by smell and tactile stimulation.
 This skin-to-skin time also helps establish normal skin flora on the newborn to protect him or her from pathologic bacteria.
 A good breastfeeding within an hour of birth sets the stage for improved breastfeeding experiences in the coming days.

+The role of the interprofessional team in evaluating and treating women is critical.
 As mentioned, surgical procedures on the breast can influence breast milk production and ejection.
 The main factors include the type of surgery performed, whether neural or ductal pathways were disturbed, and the amount of breast tissue removed.
 Breast augmentation usually does not interfere with full breastfeeding, but breast reduction surgery often leads to the inability to breastfeed.
 Some breast reduction surgery involves completely removing the nipple and then reattaching it after excess breast tissue is removed; this will interfere with nerve and ductal pathways.
 The pedicle technique involves keeping the nipple attached, and tissue around this pedicle is removed.
 This has a somewhat higher chance of allowing breast milk production and ejection to occur.
 Breast surgery for benign tumors or cancer also can affect the ability of the breast to produce milk.

 Colostrum, the initial milk produced by the breast during pregnancy, can be expressed during the third trimester and begins to be secreted in larger volumes after birth.
 Lactogenesis II begins at 2 to 3 days postpartum and is often called transitional milk.
 This milk gradually changes from colostrum to mature milk.
 The quantity of milk increases rapidly.
 The immunoglobulins and proteins decrease, and the lactose, fat, and calories increase.
 Lactogenesis III is mature milk and replaces the transitional milk.
 This milk is more bluish-white and not as thick.
 Mature milk contains 20 kcal/ounce and nutrients specific to meet the needs of the growing infant.
 It continues to have immunoglobulins and other antibacterial components.